Transportation Technology: Definition & Examples

 Transportation tech isn’t all just about transporting people.
 It can also include the technology that helps get our packages and products from point A to point B. One of the biggest advancements in transportation technology for the shipping industry is last-mile robotics.

 Instead of relying on a delivery driver or postal worker to drop off the item at your front door, companies are now employing robots that traverse cities and glide down sidewalks to deliver your package straight to your door.
-Amazon and FedEx are currently employing robots in certain cities to deliver packages within a few mile radius of their fulfillment centers, and Domino’s Pizza is using robots to deliver their pizza orders on time.
+Amazon and FedEx are currently employing robots in certain cities to deliver packages within a few-mile radius of their fulfillment centers, and Domino’s Pizza is using robots to deliver their pizza orders on time.

 Electric vehicles are having a massive effect on how we get around, whether it’s across the city or across the country.
-Tesla and Nissan have popularized the electric car, which runs strictly on battery power to get us to where we need to go.
+Companies like Tesla and Nissan have popularized the electric car, which runs strictly on battery power to get us to where we need to go.
 Instead of refueling at a gas station, electric vehicles need a battery charge to get them back on the road.
 Today’s most advanced electric vehicles can run from 150 miles to 350 miles on a single charge.
 These vehicles are fantastic examples of transportation tech because they’re fundamentally changing how vehicles operate and how they’re powered.

-Electric bikes and scooters (known as e-bikes and e-scooters) have become viable travel options for traversing neighborhoods or entire cities.
-These vehicles provide an ease of use and convenience that hasn’t been provided by other last-mile forms of transport.
+Electric bikes, scooters (known as e-bikes and e-scooters) have become viable travel options for traversing neighborhoods or entire cities.
+These vehicles provide ease of use and convenience that hasn’t been provided by other last-mile forms of transport.
 Subverting traffic to get to work or making that dinner reservation across town is now easier thanks to the options and eco-friendly benefits provided by electric scooters and bikes.